Growing older at home is possible with the right kind of remodeling

 If done well, accessibility features can increase the value of a home to future buyers, says Jennifer Naughton, executive vice president for personal risk services at the Chubb insurance company.

-“Many modifications are not even noticeable, such as a spa-like walk-in shower,” says Naughton.
+“Many modifications are not even noticeable, such as a spalike walk-in shower,” says Naughton.
 “From the insurance perspective, we look at replacement costs and we want to see that all work is done in accordance with building codes and with the proper materials to stay in line with the architecture of the residence.”

 Larger projects that increase the size of the home, even though they are expensive, may add to the future value of the property, says Naughton.